zhubzy/SF-Incident-Prediction/README.md

 We then experimented with more feature extraction.
 We added additional features into our dataset by one hot encoding the intersection (so our model knows what community the crime is happening), and this raised the accuracy to 62%.
 Adding temporal features such as isWeekend, timeOfDay (morning, afternoon, evening) did not help improve the results.

 ![](logistic_reg_model_balanced_with_intersection_confusion_matrix.png)
+*Figure X: Description of what the figure represents.*
 ![](logistic_reg_model_balanced_with_intersection_and_temporal_features_confusion_matrix.png)
+*Figure X: Description of what the figure represents.*

 ### Model 2 - Neural Network Results / Figures